-Included in the FY24 Proposed Budget is a \$1.00 a month increase in the Stormwater Utility Fund equivalent residential unit non-ad valorem assessment to property owners.
+The FY24 Approved Budget contains a \$1.00 a month increase in the Stormwater Utility Fund equivalent residential unit non-ad valorem assessment to property owners.
 While \$12.00 a year increase may not seem significant, the planned \$1.00 a month increase for the next five fiscal years may prove to be politically unpopular with property owners.
 However, not making progress toward state mandated reductions in pollutant loading of the Indian River Lagoon and the payment of possible future fines would also be politically unpopular given the likelihood of such penalties being reported by the media.